jackpal/jackpal.github.io/_posts/2021-09-26-SmoothAsyncImage.md

 title: SmoothAsyncImage
 ---

-iOS 15.0 introduced a AsyncImage SwiftUI view for asynchronously loading URL-based images.
+iOS 15.0 introduced a AsyncImage SwiftUI view to enable asynchronously loading URL-based images.

-AsyncImage has several drawbacks:
+AsyncImage works well for many scenarios, but has several limitations:

-1. It doesn't provide a mechanism for "inflating" the view before drawing it.
+1. AsyncImage doesn't provide a mechanism for "inflating" the view before drawing it.
 This means that large images will take a long time to render the first time that they are drawn.
-This causes "hitches" or "jank" when scrolling.
+This can cause  "hitches" or "jank" when scrolling.

-2. It doesn't provide a mechanism for scaling or cropping large UIImages.
-This causes excessive memory use when displaying large images.
+2. AsyncImage doesn't provide a mechanism for scaling large UIImages.
+This can cause slow rendering and excessive memory use when displaying large images.

-Here's a replacement that fixes these two problems.
+Here's a replacement, SmoothAsyncImage, that fixes these two problems.

-This replacement only handles the most general initializer for AsyncImage.
+This replacement only provides the most general initializer for AsyncImage.
 Implementing the other initializers is left as an exercise for the reader.

 ``` swift
 import SwiftUI